platformdotnet/Platform.VirtualFileSystem/README.md

  * Unified addressing.
 All files and directories are addressed using URIs.
 No need to concern yourself with different path separators and naming schemes on different platforms.
  * Support for layered URIs to support addressing of nested file systems (zip, overlayed and netvfs).
 Layed URIs are supported using square brackets.
 For example the URI to a.txt contained inside a zip archive located at C:\Test.zip is: `zip://[file:/C:/Test.zip]/a.txt`
  * Very simple but powerful API for working with files.
 Normalisation of relative paths (paths containing "." and "..") is inbuilt at a low level and thus is supported by all providers.
 Support for extended attributes and alternate data streams are supported on Windows (NTFS) and supporting Unix file systems (ext2fs, xfs etc).
  * Extensible file and directory services architecture (for example: `IFileHashingService` and `IFileTransferService`).
+All services implement `Platform.ITask` meaning they can all run the background; are monitorable (percent complete, bytes transferred etc) and can be paused, or cancelled.
  * Pluggable provider architecture makes adding new filesystems a breeze.
  * Pluggable provider architecture makes extending existing file systems easy.
 Filters that can modify or wrap files/directories can be added using `INodeResolutionFilter`.
 Operations on files can be intercepted and/or overidden using `INodeOperationFilter`.
  * Fully thread-safe.